Controlled Comparison of Simulated Hemodynamics across Tricuspid and Bicuspid Aortic Valves

 Pressure boundary conditions created a pressure gradient across the valve and aorta to drive the simulations.
 (Here the term ``pressure gradient'' denotes the difference in two local values of pressure in mmHg, as is standard in clinical literature.)
+To prescribe the pressure boundary conditions, we prescribed zero tangential slip and applied a normal traction with value equal to the negative of the desired pressure.
+Applying the incompressibility constraint, zero tangential slip implies that this normal traction is then equal to the pressure locally.
 We targeted aortic systolic, diastolic and mean pressures of 120, 80 and 96 mmHg respectively and a flow rate of 5.6 L/min.
 The aortic pressure was initialized to be equal to the initial ventricular pressure of 23 mmHg at $t = 0$ s, meaning that the initial pressure gradient was zero.
 The aortic pressure then ramped linearly to 94 mmHg at $t = 0.1$.
 For the remainder of the simulation, the pressure at the aorta side outlet was determined by an RCR lumped parameter network \cite{kim2009coupling}.
 The total resistance was computed as the ratio of the targeted mean pressure over the targeted mean flow.
 The ratio of the distal to proximal resistors was set to $0.064$ \cite{laskey1990estimation}.
 Capacitance was set using an exponential exact solution to the governing differential equations in the case of assumed zero flow in diastole.